pingcap/docs/vector-search-data-types.md

 > **Note:**
 >
-> Vector data types are only available for TiDB Self-Managed clusters and [TiDB Cloud Serverless](/tidb-cloud/select-cluster-tier.md#tidb-cloud-serverless) clusters.
+> Vector data types are only available for TiDB Self-Managed clusters and [TiDB Cloud Serverless](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-cloud-serverless) clusters.

 The following Vector data types are currently available:

 - `VECTOR`: A sequence of single-precision floating-point numbers with any dimension.
 - `VECTOR(D)`: A sequence of single-precision floating-point numbers with a fixed dimension `D`.

-Using vector data types provide the following advantages over using the [`JSON`](/data-type-json.md) type:
+Using vector data types provides the following advantages over using the [`JSON`](/data-type-json.md) type:

-- Vector Index support.
-A [vector search index](/vector-search-index.md) can be built to speed up vector searching.
+- Vector index support: You can build a [vector search index](/vector-search-index.md) to speed up vector searching.
-- Dimension enforcement.
-A dimension can be specified to forbid inserting vectors with different dimensions.
+- Dimension enforcement: You can specify a dimension to forbid inserting vectors with different dimensions.
-- Optimized storage format.
-Vector data types are optimized for handling vector data, offering better space efficiency and performance compared to `JSON` types.
+- Optimized storage format: Vector data types are optimized for handling vector data, offering better space efficiency and performance compared to `JSON` types.

 ## Syntax